awsdocs/aws-transit-gateway-guide/doc_source/nm-security-iam.md

 When you attach a policy to a user or group of users, it allows or denies the user permissions to perform the specified tasks on the specified resources\.

+**Important**
+If you grant access to a global network in Network Manager, you grant access to all AWS service data associated with the registered transit gateways across all Regions\.

 **Topics**
 + [How Network Manager works with IAM](#nm-with-iam)
 + [Example policies to manage Transit Gateway Network Manager](#nm-example-iam-policies)